 Traffic Offenses and Their Fines In Kenya – NTSA Rule12

-The Traffic Act lays out the rules, regulations, and penalties related to traffic offenses.
-NTSA is keen on eliminating some reckless behaviors by passengers and drivers on the road by properly implementing all the traffic rules and regulations.
-It could eradicate possible accidents and loss of lives every day.
+The Traffic Act outlines the rules, regulations, and penalties for traffic offenses.
+NTSA is keen to eliminate some reckless behaviors by passengers and drivers on the road by properly implementing all the traffic rules and regulations.
+This could eradicate possible accidents and daily life losses.

-NTSA had previously outlined a Traffic Offenses fine payable via mobile phones, with offenders with traffic offenses receiving a standard receipt from the police.
+NTSA had previously outlined a Traffic Offense fine payable via mobile phones, with offenders with traffic offenses receiving a standard receipt from the police.

 It was proposed that offenders would be required to fill out four similar forms and retain a copy while another would remain in the offender’s file.
 The other two forms would be issued to the police and NTSA for credibility.

-List Of NTSA’s Fines And Penalties For Traffic Offenses In Kenya
+List Of NTSA’s Fines And Penalties For Traffic Offense In Kenya

 (1)(b) – Learner driving without “L” plates on the front and rear – Kshs 1,000.